insprd/Shape.css/README.md

 # shape.css
-*grab-bag of CSS primitives, icons, and other shapes*
+*Grab-bag of CSS primitives, icons, and other shapes*

 `shape.css` is a library of insertable shapes for you to use in your projects.
 Great for icon alternatives, popups, badges, and so on.